-Kristi England was appointed to the Library Board by Mayor Mike McGinn in September 2012.
-She is a public affairs director for APCO Worldwide.
+Kristi England was appointed to the Library Board by former Mayor Mike McGinn in September 2012.
+She is a senior vice president for Allison+Partners.
 England has 18 years of experience as a public affairs, community relations and strategic communications consultant.
 She served as the campaign manager for the 1998 "Libraries for All" campaign, which rebuilt and renewed Seattle facilities.
 England has also been a consultant to the King County Library System and Sno-Isle Regional Library System.
-In 2005, England helped then-Mayor Greg Nickels and the city of Seattle launch Seattle Climate Action Now, an initiative that asks city residents to take small steps toward stopping climate change.
+In 2005, England helped former Mayor Greg Nickels and the city of Seattle launch Seattle Climate Action Now, an initiative that asks city residents to take small steps toward stopping climate change.
 She specializes in community outreach, grassroots advocacy, coalition building and strategic communications and is an expert at working with diverse communities.
 She currently serves on the boards of Water 1st International and the Trade Development Alliance of Greater Seattle.
 She is a past board member of Seattle Works.

-Theresa Fujiwara was appointed to the Library Board by Mayor Mike McGinn in December 2010.
-She currently serves as the strategy and policy adviser for the White Center Community Development Association, the designated lead agency for the Annie E. Casey Foundation Making Connections Initiative.
-As the former site director for the Making Connections Initiative, Fujiwara was responsible for the design, leadership, and oversight of the foundation's 10-year community change initiative aimed at improving outcomes for vulnerable children and families.
-Fujiwara also has served as special assistant for Health and Human Services for Mayor Paul Schell and regional government relations coordinator for Mayor Norm Rice, and was the associate and executive director of the Asian Counseling and Referral Service, a nonprofit organization offering an array of social and behavioral health services in a multilingual, multicultural setting.
-Fujiwara has served on a variety of boards and commissions including: Nonprofit Assistance Center, United Way of King County, Refugee Women's Alliance, Interim, Japanese American Citizens League, Minority Executive Directors Coalition, Mayor's Housing Levy Oversight Committee, and the Children's Alliance.
-A native of Seattle, Fujiwara received her bachelor's degree and master's degree in social work from the University of Washington.
+Theresa Fujiwara was appointed to the Library Board by former Mayor Mike McGinn in December 2010.
+She currently serves as the associate vice president for Community Services at the United Way of King County.
+She is responsible, with staff and volunteers, for managing the planning and allocations process for United Way investments to over 200 health and human service nonprofit agencies in King County.
+As the former site director for the Making Connections Initiative, Fujiwara was responsible for the design, leadership, and oversight of the Annie E. Casey Foundation's 10-year community change initiative aimed at improving outcomes for vulnerable children and families.
+Fujiwara also served as special assistant for Health and Human Services for former Mayor Paul Schell and regional government relations coordinator for former Mayor Norm Rice, and was the associate and executive director of the Asian Counseling and Referral Service, a nonprofit organization offering an array of social and behavioral health services in a multilingual, multicultural setting.
+Fujiwara has served on a variety of boards and commissions, including: Nonprofit Assistance Center, United Way of King County, Refugee Women's Alliance, Interim, Japanese American Citizens League, Minority Executive Directors Coalition, Mayor's Housing Levy Oversight Committee, and the Children's Alliance.
+Fujiwara is a native of Seattle and received her bachelor's degree and master's degree in social work from the University of Washington.